soerenmetje/articles/secure-docker-host-firewalld/article-secure-docker-host-firewalld.md

 If you are using a firewall like ufw or firewalld and docker you may encounter the problem that docker bypasses the firewall rules.

-### Goal
+## Goal
-The firewall rules should count for whole host system - so including docker containers with port mappings.
+- The firewall rules should count for whole host system - so including Docker containers with port mappings
-The host ports in container port mappings can be allowed in firewall and therefore be exposed to the internet.
+- A Docker container should be accessible from the internet if and only if the host port used in Docker container port mapping is allowed in the firewall
-Also, the approach should not break container networking.
+- The approach should not break container networking

-### Existing Approaches
+## Existing Approaches
 I found following approaches that try to fix the problem.
 However, each approach introduced another problem:

 - Just do not use docker.
 Podman for example obeys firewall rules by default.
 Problem: Some can not or may not want to switch to a different container runtime, but I generally recommend checking if this is an option for you.
 [This article](https://phoenixnap.com/kb/podman-vs-docker) includes a comparison.